panoramicdata/Ollama.Api/README.md

 MIT License.
 See [LICENSE](LICENSE) for details.

 ## Copyright
-Copyright © Panoramic Data Limited 2025
+Copyright ï¿½ Panoramic Data Limited 2025

 ## Contributing
 Contributions are welcome!
 Please open issues or submit pull requests on GitHub.